PLANNING FOR YOUR OVERLAND TRIP

 Travelling around the world is easier than you think; you can make it as complicated as you like to the extreme that you will never go.

-- Not a lot.
-Lots of information is available on the internet and while travelling, locals can give you the nicest places to go to, many are not even in the tourist books.
-Ioverlander, The Hubb and Overlander sphere are great sources of information. http://www.horizonsunlimited.com/hubb/ http://ioverlander.com/ http://overlandsphere.com/
+- Lots of information is available on the internet and while travelling, locals can give you the nicest places to go to, many are not even in the tourist books.
+Ioverlander, The Hubb and Overlander sphere are great sources of information. http://www.horizonsunlimited.com/hubb/ http://ioverlander.com/ be aware many sites are becoming commercial, or seem to become sites to sell vehicles. if listening to advise in regards to specific areas listen to those currently travelling in the area.

 - Most time required is to make sure your vehicle in good condition.
 My suggestion is to do a 100000km service on the vehicle and start with new tyres.
 Next is the type of accommodation.
 Tent (one pole tents are the best as they are easy to set up), Roof Top tent or In Car accommodation.
 Do a 2-week test drive to ensure all works perfect and all is as you planned it.